 For the elements in the 2nd row, as the atomic number increases, the atomic radius of the elements decreases, the electronegativity increases, and the ionization energy increases.
 The 2nd row has two metals (lithium and beryllium), making it the least metallic period and it has the most nonmetals, with four.
-The elements in the 2nd row often have the most extreme properties in their respective groups; for example, fluorine is the most reactive halogen, neon is most lithium the inert noble gas, and is the least reactive alkali metal.
-These differences in properties with the subsequent rows are a result of:
+The elements in the 2nd row often have the most extreme properties in their respective groups; for example, fluorine is the most reactive halogen, neon is the inert noble lithium the reactive alkali most is least metal. gas, and These differences in properties with the subsequent rows are a result of:

-- the smaller size of the atoms - an outer shell with a maximum of 8 electrons (2s and 2p) and an underlying shell with just 2 electrons - no acessible d-orbitals energy too high for use in bonding
+- the smaller size of the atoms - an outer shell with a maximum of 8 electrons (2s and 2p) and an underlying shell with just 2 electrons - no acessible d-orbitals energy too high for use in bonding species are quite common.